jgarciasuarez/jgarciasuarez.github.io/index.md

 - **Geophysics problems involving discrete particles: fault gouge**

-There are a number of recurrent themes in geophysics that would benefit enormously from a numerical framework able of capturing interaction between continuum and discrete media (evolution of fluvial sediments, glacial tills, etc).
-In particular, one of such problems is the mechanics of fault gouge: the ability to simulate faithfully its evolution can bring about deep insights on earthquake sources.
+There are a number of recurrent themes in geophysics that can benefit enormously from a numerical framework able of capturing interaction between continuum and discrete media (evolution of fluvial sediments, glacial tills, etc).
+In particular, one of such problems is the mechanics of fault gouge: the capacity to simulate faithfully its evolution can bring about new insights on earthquake sources.

 - **Wave propagation in layered media**

-Being able to comprehend how the mechanical properties of the layering of a certain system affects the propagation of linear elastic waves in it can have a large impact in a number of (apparently) very different fields: for instance, it can help design dispersion relation in laminates, or it can allow assessing the influence of certain soil strata in seismic ground amplification.
-The knowledge of the exact form of the entries of the global transfer matrix (see publication titled "Trace spectrum of 1D Transfer Matrices for wave propagation in layered media") could resolve open questions in these fields.
+Being able to comprehend how the mechanical properties of the layering of a certain system affects the propagation of linear elastic waves in it can impact a number of (apparently) very different fields: for instance, it can help design dispersion relations in laminates, or it can allow assessing the influence of certain soil strata in seismic ground amplification.
+The knowledge of the exact form of the entries of the global transfer matrix (see publication titled "Harmonic decomposition of the trace of 1D transfer matrices in layered media") could resolve open questions in these fields, e.g., how to "engineer" the soil stratification to act as a seismic wave barrier.
+Moving forward, I would like to explore the performance of layered structures as analog computers, in particular when it comes to efficient hardware to implement neural networks.

 - **Seismic Response of Rock Pinnacles**